tundsta/basic-wallet-quicknode/README.md

 The contract implements a basic Ether wallet showcasing some simple functionality depositing and withdrawing  funds to a smart contract address.

-Note: withdrawls are limited to the contract owner.
+Note: withdrawals are limited to the contract owner.

 ## Compile